ritiksinha1/dgw_processor/README.md

-# dgw_processor
+# Degreeworks Processor
-Convert Degreeworks program requirements into a JSON-encoded object
+Convert Degreeworks program requirements into a JSON-encoded object.